shaaawz/ML4T-Final/readme.md

 ## What Hedge Funds Really Do Ch.
 9
 - [ ]
 ## Machine Learning – Chapter 13 - Deep Learning

+## Introduction to Statistical Learning (2nd Edition) Chapter 10 Deep Learning
-- [ ] The cornerstone of deep learning is the neural network
+- [ ] - [ ] The cornerstone of deep learning is the neural network
 - [ ] Neural networks resurfaced after 2010 with the new name deep learning, with new architectures, additional bells and whistles, and a string of success stories on some niche problems such as image and video classification, speech and text modeling.